 You Can Buy Both Term and Whole Life

 Term life insurance and whole life insurance have very different purposes.
-Sometimes a person may need term coverage only, sometimes a person may only really need whole life insurance, and sometimes a mix of both types of coverage are appropriate.
+Sometimes a person may need term coverage only, sometimes a person may only really need whole life insurance, and sometimes a mix of both types of coverage is appropriate.
 Some things to keep in mind when designing your mix of coverage.

 Term Has Multiple Coverage Lengths Available